 DMA will install to the following locations: "C:\Program Files (x86)\BitTitan" and "%LOCALAPPDATA%\BitTitan".
 It is important there are no policies, antivirus programs, or limitations in place that can block operations in these locations, such as AppLocker.

 Complete these prerequisites before you get started with DeploymentPro:

 - Review the system requirements for DMA and for DeploymentPro.
+These are listed below.

 - Install DMA on the customer’s computers for the users who will need their Outlook email profiles reconfigured.

 Confirm that the user’s computers are successfully running DMA